- Students fees and finance

 We will continue to process requests for volunteer payments where payment is to be made by BACS, though payment will be slower than normal.
 We cannot provide cash for research volunteer payments.

-7. I am in financial hardship as a result of the current coronavirus outbreak.
+7. I am in financial hardship directly as a consquence of the global pandemic.
 Am I eligible for financial assistance?

-If you are having financial difficulties, please contact Student Support – firstname.lastname@example.org.
-You will be given information about the support that is available and how to apply for it.
-All students are eligible to apply for financial assistance if they are in hardship as a result of the coronavirus outbreak.
-The amount of support available is dependant on your individual circumstances and the evidence you provide.
+If you are having financial difficulties, please contact Student Support – email@example.com.
+You will be given information about the support that is available to you and how to apply for it.
+The amount of support available is dependent on your individual circumstances and the evidence you provide.
 The funds are limited and will be prioritised on a case by case basis.

 Will I need to provide evidence?